JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 ## Basic Development Tools

 We commonly use [`GNU Make`](https://www.gnu.org/software/make/) to simplify many of our common compilation and testing steps for Drasil.
-Additionally, we use `git` for source code management.
+Additionally, we use `git` for source code management and *GNU* `grep` to scan files using regular expressions.

 Git is a version control system for collaboratively building software with others.
 Using git, you may distribute and contribute software source code, with a full version history of the source project.
 We use git for collaborating development efforts on Drasil.
 In addition to the bountiful publicly available [documentation](https://guides.github.com/introduction/git-handbook/) on using `git`, we also have our own primer [Git2Know](https://github.com/JacquesCarette/Drasil/wiki/Git2Know-for-Drasil) document.